wpwilson10/sunrise-lamp-aws/README.md

 Optional settings to tune behavior:

 -   `PWM_FREQUENCY`: LED refresh rate (default 8000Hz)
 -   `STEPS_MULTIPLIER`: Transition smoothness
 -   `MAX_STEPS`: CPU usage limit
 -   `NIGHT_LIGHT_BRIGHTNESS`: Default safety light level

 ### Pi Pico Installation

 Use Thonny to upload the main.py and config.py files to the microcontroller.
 Setup guide [here](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2).
 There are no good VSCode extensions at this time that can reliably connect and manage files.

+To get the typings module to work:

+1. Install [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) on the dev machine.
+2. On the dev machine, run the commands to install the code from [this repo](https://github.com/Josverl/micropython-stubs/tree/main/mip)
+   `mpremote mip install github:josverl/micropython-stubs/mip/typing.mpy`

 ### VSCode

 The VSCode configuration is not strictly necessary but helps a bit with development experience.

-For VSCode typings and error checking to work correctly with MicroPython, setup a venv and the typee stubs using the Pylance options described [here](https://micropython-stubs.readthedocs.io/en/main/index.html).
+For VSCode typings and error checking to work correctly with MicroPython, setup a venv and the type stubs using the Pylance options described [here](https://micropython-stubs.readthedocs.io/en/main/index.html).

 The requirements-dev.txt is a recommended house keeping file from that process.
 The .vscode folder contains the VSCode workspace setting overrides.